 - Omega 3 fatty acids – promote joint health by modulating the immune response and decreasing the inflammatory processes in the joints.
 To achieve its beneficial effects, the dog needs to receive adequate amounts of omega 3 fatty acids and omega 6 fatty acids.
 When fatty acids are added to the treatment strategy, the dog can receive lower doses of its regular pain medication.

-- Turmeric – makes an amazing joint supplement because of its ability to modulate inflammatory processes within the joints resulting in decreased arthritis related pain and discomfort.
-As a result, the dog moves easily and pain free.
+- Turmeric – makes an amazing joint supplement because of its ability to modulate inflammatory processes within the joints resulting in decreased arthritis-related pain and discomfort.
+As a result, the dog moves easily and pain-free.

 - Eggshell membrane – rich in several components that promote healthy joints, including glucosamine, chondroitin, and hyaluronic acid.
 There are specifically formulated eggshell membrane soft chews for pets.

-If you have doubts choosing the best joint supplement for your dog, do not hesitate to consult with your veterinarian.
+If you have doubts about choosing the best joint supplement for your dog, do not hesitate to consult with your veterinarian.